6:30PM – CLOSED SESSION

 Attached to the report for Board Member review are remodeling packets for the following Unit Owners’ construction projects:

-A sample motion follows: “I move the Board of Directors approves the remodeling plans of units 4408, 4509, 5012, and 5412 as submitted by the unit owner, following the recommendations of the chief engineer as outlined in their written specifications and in accordance with the Rules and Regulations and remodeling guidelines of the Park Tower Condo Association.”
+A sample motion follows: “I move the Board of Directors of the Park Tower Condo Association approves the remodeling plans for units 403, 905/906, 2306, 2307, 2905, 3403, 5114 and 5512 as submitted by the unit owners, following the recommendations of the chief engineer as outlined in their written specifications and in accordance with the Rules and Regulations and remodeling guidelines of the Park Tower Condo Association.”

 There being no further business, the Board will consider adjourning the meeting.

-A sample motion: “I move the Board of Directors adjourns the December 13, 2021 Board Meeting at ____PM.”
+A sample motion: “I move the Board of Directors adjourns the November 13, 2023 Board Meeting at___PM.”

 The Board of Directors and Management will welcome and address feedback and questions from Unit Owners.